Three die of heroin overdoses within hours on Seattle’s Aurora Avenue

 - Do you live in Seattle's most liberal or conservative neighborhood?
 Check our map. | FYI Guy

+Whitcomb said police are concerned that Saturday’s overdoses may involve heroin laced with fentanyl, a potent, synthetic opioid.
+He said officials with Public Health — Seattle & King County have been alerted to the overdoses and will be investigating further, along with the King County Medical Examiner’s Office.

+Whitcomb said people need to remember that they can call 911 to report an overdose without fear of prosecution under the state’s good Samaritan law.

 Anyone wishing to dispose of heroin or other drugs can call 911 or contact officers at one of the city’s five precincts.
-Police are also encouraging people who feel they need to use heroin to be sure not to do so alone, the post says.
+Police also are encouraging people who feel they need to use heroin to be sure not to do so alone.

+“From a practical standpoint, if you have to use, if you’re going to use, don’t do it alone — and don’t have the other person get high at the same time,” Whitcomb said.
+“Have someone who can call 911 and start CPR.
+We have naloxone.
+We can save your life — we just need to be called.”

+In March, bicycle officers in Seattle started carrying naloxone, a drug that can immediately reverse overdoses caused by opiates, including heroin.